AndyWangSFU/AC215_TBD_1/README.md

 - The `multimodal_binary_training.py` script will perform several model training runs given different `layer_sizes` in `.json` file and create multiple W&B runs.
 The model information and performance metrics are all stored in W&B
 - The resulting model checkpoints of each training runs are stored as artifacts in W&B and can be easily reloaded to perform inference.

-(1) `src/models/multimodal_binary_training.py` - This script pulls in cleaned metadata and runs a prefetch-enabled TFData pipeline that resizes and normalizes the images and also turns the text into appropriate BERT inputs (text_input_mask, text_input_type_ids, text_input_word_ids), and fits models with different layer sizes.
-Single-node-multiGPU training is enabled as the script automatically trains the model on all available GPUs it can find in the host environment.
-In our case, we were only able to recieve quota for 1 GPU, and we configured a VM that has one GPU to run this.
+(1) `src/models/multimodal_binary_training.py` - This script pulls in cleaned metadata and runs a prefetch-enabled TFData pipeline that resizes and normalizes the images and also turns the text into appropriate BERT inputs (text_input_mask, text_input_type_ids, text_input_word_ids), and fits models with different layer sizes (as seperate W&B runs).
+Model artifacts and metrics are all stored in respective W&B runs.
+Single-node-multiGPU training is enabled as the script automatically trains the model on all available GPUs ( 1 GPU in our case given quota limit).

-It takes in a configuration `.json` (here as example `train_cli_example_input.json`) file that has the following arguments:
+It takes in a configuration `.json` file (here as example `train_cli_example_input.json`) that has the following arguments:

 > > --batch_size [int] : the size of batches used to train the model
-> > --layer_size [int] : the size of the adjustable dense layer
+> > --layer_sizes list[int] : the size of the adjustable dense layer. * this is a list as the script tries all of the layer sizes specified.
 > > --max_epochs [int] : a parameter to define the max number of epochs for model training
 > > --train_path [string] : path to training metadata
 > > --val_path [string] : path to validation metadata